Input/Output

 In this section, we address ways to get the internal data in human-readable

-handle data associated to the mesh, but this
+formats.
+The models in Akantu handle data associated to the mesh, but this

-data can be split into several Arrays
+data can be split into several Arrays.
+For example,

-the data stored per element type in a ElementTypeMapArray
+the data stored per element type in a ElementTypeMapArray is composed of as many Arrays as types in the mesh.

 In order to get this data in a visualization software, the models contain a

-files.
+object to dump VTK files.
 These files can be visualized in software such

-[vis] or Mayavi
+as ParaView [par], ViSit [vis] or Mayavi

 [may].